Swimming and Hiking Tours

 - Water bottle and water.

 Light refreshments are optional.
-On the longer routes we will provide tea, fruit etc at set locations.
+On the longer routes we will stop for a brew up, but we recommend you bring some light snacks.

-The walking routes vary depending on time, swimming ability and weather.
-Needless to say though, they are all beautiful, spectacular walking routes and take in the full splendor of the Pembrokeshire Coast Path.
+The walking routes vary depending on time, tide, swimming ability and weather.
+And also on the 'extremity' of the swim you want to do!
+Needless to say the routes are all spectacular and scenic routes and take in the full splendor of the Pembrokeshire Coastal Path.

 How Do I Carry my Gear?